Chase Family Grant for Visiting Graduate Scholars

 Award for 2019

 Rachel Kirby (Boston University) researched her dissertation topic about the role of the orange as an icon of Florida’s identity and economy, and other agricultural iconography of the South.
-Read more about Rachel here: Rachel Kirby | American & New England Studies Program (bu.edu).
+Rachel is currently Lecturer in History and Literature at Harvard.
+Read more about Rachel here – Rachel Kirby | American & New England Studies Program (bu.edu) and here – Rachel C. Kirby, Ph.D.

 Award for 2018

-Aubrey Lauersdorf (University of North Carolina, Chapel Hill) conducted research on her dissertation about the Apalachee Indians of Florida, completed in 2020.
-She is assistant professor in history at Auburn University and is at work on a book project, “Apalachee Coast: Indigenous Power in the Colonial Gulf South.”
+Aubrey Lauersdorf has her doctorate from the University of North Carolina, Chapel Hill) with a focus on the Apalachee Indians of Florida.
+She served as assistant professor in history at Auburn University and is currently assistant professor of history at FSU.
+Her current book project is titled Apalachee Coast: Indigenous Power in the Colonial Gulf South.

-Previous Recipients of the Cecilia L. Johnson Award
+Recipients of the Cecilia L. Johnson Award

 Awards for 2011

-Robert Hutchings (Carnegie Mellon) did research on his dissertation Agriculture, Environment, and the Transformation of the Florida Orange Industry in the Twentieth Century (awarded 2014).
+Robert Hutchings (Carnegie Mellon) did research on his dissertation, Agriculture, Environment, and the Transformation of the Florida Orange Industry in the Twentieth Century (awarded 2014).
 He is currently a Program Manager at Cisco Systems

-Diane M. Boucher (Clark University) conducted research for her dissertation Networks and Empires in the Maritime Borderlands: East Florida, 1763-1811 (awarded 2014).
+Diane M. Boucher (Clark University) conducted research for her dissertation, Networks and Empires in the Maritime Borderlands: East Florida, 1763-1811 (awarded 2014).
 She teaches U.S. history at the U.S. Coast Guard Academy and is an independent consultant in historical research.

 Awards for 2010

 Cameron Strang (University of Texas, Austin) researched his doctoral thesis on scientific knowledge on the Florida frontier.
-Strang is associate professor in history at the University of Nevada-Reno.
-His first book, Frontiers of Science: Imperialism and Natural Knowledge in the Gulf South Borderlands, 1500-1850, based in part on research at the Yonge Library, was published in 2018 and won the Summerlee Book Prize from The Center for History and Culture of Southeast Texas and the Upper Gulf Coast (Lamar University) and the Michael V.R.
-Thomason Book Award from the Gulf South Historical Association.
+Strang is associate professor of history at the University of Nevada-Reno.
+His first book, Frontiers of Science: Imperialism and Natural Knowledge in the Gulf South Borderlands, 1500-1850, based in part on research at the Yonge Library, was published in 2018 and won the Summerlee Book Prize from The Center for History and Culture of Southeast Texas and the Upper Gulf Coast (Lamar University) and the Michael V. R. Thomason Book Award from the Gulf South Historical Association.
 Listen to a Podcast about his research presented by the Consortium for History of Science, Technology and Medicine.

 Clark Barwick (Indiana University, Bloomington) conducted research on Zora Neale Hurston and Florida jukes.
 Barwick is a senior lecturer in the Kelley School of Business, University of Indiana.